USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Inputs on the Summary Tab

 Along with the name and description of the strategy, the Control Strategy **Summary** tab defines the type of analysis to use for the strategy, spatial-temporal parameters, the target pollutant, and the interest rate.
-To set the fields for the strategy on the **Summary** tab (see [Figure 4-5](#summary_tab_of_edit_control_strategy_window)), follow the steps below.
+To set the fields for the strategy on the **Summary** tab (see Figure {@fig:summary_tab_of_edit_control_strategy_window}), follow the steps below.
 Note that the fields on the Summary tab missing from this list are automatically set by CoST, and are discussed in [Fields Automatically Set by CoST Section](#fields_automatically_set_by_cost_section). *Fields that are contained within boxes with either white backgrounds or that are pull-down menus are editable; fields that are not contained within boxes are set by the software and cannot be changed by the user.*

 **Step 4-1: Set the Control Strategy Name and Description.** If one has not already been specified, enter a unique and descriptive `Name` for the control strategy.
 For this example set `Name` to **Least Cost 2017 NOx Example**.
 Enter a `Description` of the purpose for the control strategy, and any other information relevant and useful to describe the strategy.